hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 ![Setup Image]({{site.baseurl}}/images/10turntshirt/setup.png)

 - Play rock-paper-scissors.
-The player who loses plays as Patient Player.
-Others play as Virus Players.
+The player who loses plays as "Patient."
+Other players play as "Virus."
-- The Patient player wears the "Battle T-Shirt."
+- The Patient wears the "Battle T-Shirt."
 The front of the T-shirt is printed with upside down letters.
-- Perform of "Zero-point Adjustment."　☆Initial adjustmentなどのほうが分かりやすいかも？☆
+- Perform "Zero-point Adjustment."
-- Turn the "☆初出のため、カードの正式名☆cards" face down, shuffle them, and pick 10 cards.
+- Turn all 治療 cards face down, shuffle them, and pick 10 cards.
-- Stack 10 cards, face down, to make☆makeではない☆ a draw deck.
-(Other cards are not used in this round.)
+- Stack 10 cards face down, to form a draw deck.
+(Other cards will be not used in this round.)
 - Distribute 1 sticker sheet to each player.
-(If a player runs out of sticker during the game, use☆useではない☆ a new sticker sheet.
+(If a player runs out of sticker during the game, take a new sticker sheet.
-- The virus player places viruses in any five squares. ☆ここよく分からないです。下？？？This means putting virus stickers shown below.☆
+- The Virus places their first 5 virus stickers (shown below) in any five of the all squares.

 ![Virus Sticker]({{site.baseurl}}/images/10turntshirt/sticker_virus.png)